-A current Youth Protection Training (YPT) certificate is required for EVERY adult member in the Boy Scouts of America (BSA) organization and thus validation is required for ALL adult membership positions in any BSA Unit.
+A current Youth Protection Training (YPT) certificate is required for EVERY registered adult member of the Boy Scouts of America (BSA) and thus validation is required for ALL adult membership positions in any BSA Unit.
 The safety of the youth is the top priority of the BSA organization and is taken very seriously.

 The YPT certificate is valid for 24 months and must be renewed (kept current) or the adult membership will be dropped.
-The YPT training can be completed on-line at www.myscouting.org or in a classroom environment.
-If the training occurs in a classroom environment, then the Unit (Pack, Troop, Crew, Team, Ship or Post) is responsible for updating the adult membership training record.
+The YPT training can be completed on-line at my.scouting.org or in a classroom environment.
+If the training occurs in a classroom environment, then the Unit (Pack, Troop, Crew, Team, Ship or Post) Key 3 (Unit Leader, Committee Chair or Chartered Organization Representative) is responsible for updating the adult membership training record.
 Thus, if there is internet access and the adult has access to a computer, the adult can re-certify their YPT anytime.

 If an adult allows their YPT to expire and then decides to remain in the BSA Unit (Pack, Troop, Crew, Team, Ship or Post) they will have to retake the YPT course AND resubmit a new BSA Adult Application.
 If the adult does NOT include their old BSA ID on the application, then BSA may issue them a new BSA ID.
 If a new BSA ID is issued, then NONE of the previous training will be attached to the new BSA ID.

 If an adult is issued multiple BSA ID’s, then this will undoubtedly lead to confusion in the future as most recognition awards require current position training and YPT is a required training.

 In order to correct this situation, the Unit Committee Chair or Unit Training Chair will have to interact with the Council Program Center to:

 - Identify the adult member with multiple BSA IDs